dnesting/dnesting/resume.md

 ## Qualifications

-- Can understand and troubleshoot complex systems (Google, healthcare.gov), at all layers of the stack
+- Can understand and troubleshoot complex information systems (Google, healthcare.gov), at all layers of the stack
-- Can design, build, and support systems that are available, scalable, and secure against common threats.
+- Can design, build, and support large-scale systems that are available, scalable, and secure against common threats.
 - Can lead teams of engineers
 - Can write efficient and readable code (Go and Python are my go-tos, but also C++, Java, bash)